 Restorative justice promotes the values and principles that use inclusive, collaborative approaches for living in community.
 These approaches validate the experiences and needs of everyone within the community, particularly those who have been marginalized, oppressed, or harmed.
 Restorative approaches allow us to act and respond in ways that show understanding and promote healing, rather than those that are alienating or coercive.

 Restorative justice was the basis for FLYY’s wilderness expedition curriculum with teens, young adults, families, and within the expedition community itself.
-Although our wilderness expedition program has been discontinued, this cutting-edge program not only focused on confidence, resilience, and grit, but also critically provided students with a way to resolve conflicts and speak their truths, thus allowing harm to be repaired.
+This cutting-edge program not only focused on confidence, resilience, and grit, but also critically provided students with a way to resolve conflicts and speak their truths, thus allowing harm to be repaired.
 We found that restorative justice practices and principles, when applied within an expedition team and/or a family, led to real and lasting healing.